Symbolic number, as there can only ever be 21 million Bitcoin in existence. It is not known why Satoshi Nakamoto chose this exact number.

 Input and output

 A Bitcoin transaction typically references one or more inputs as the origin of its funds and two or more outputs.
 The output that does not point to a payee is a change output.
 Only a coinbase transaction has no input, as it creates Bitcoin from thin air.

-A feature of the smart contracts used in -> Lightning is the concept of Check-Locktime-Verify, or CLTV.
+A feature of the smart contracts used in the Lightning Network is the concept of Check-Locktime-Verify, or CLTV.
 It creates a transaction that is only redeemable after a certain amount of time has passed.

 A bug in standard Bitcoin transactions allows anybody to change the transaction ID before the transaction has been mined.
 This bug makes it difficult to chain unconfirmed transactions to each other.
 It was fixed by introducing a new transaction standard called SegWit.